 Our mission is clear.

-Unicorn Foundation New Zealand is dedicated to revolutionising the way that Neuroendocrine Tumours (NET’s) are diagnosed and managed in New Zealand.
+Unicorn Foundation New Zealand is dedicated to revolutionising the way that Neuroendocrine (NET) canceers are diagnosed and managed in New Zealand.

 Unicorn Foundation NZ is a registered charity aiming to provide support and information to patients, families and medical professionals involved in the treatment for Neuroendocrine Tumours/Cancer (NET Cancer).
-We are currently working towards bringing specialised treatment called PRRT to NZ.
-Currently our NET cancer patients have to self-fund and travel to Australia to receive it, (no government support) which personally costs each patient around $60,000.
-This is a huge amount of money and stress for someone facing cancer treatment.
+To date, we have funded New Zealand's only state-of-the-art Gatate-PET scan that is publicly funded for New Zealanders requiring this scan.
+In 2021 we succeeded in bringing a specialised treatment called Peptide Receptor Radiotherapy (PRRT) to New Zealand.
+Our work means neuroendocrine cancer patients no longer have to self-fund the $60,000 cost and travel to Australia to for PRRT.

 Meet The Team